-Edited by Mian Sheilette Ong, Anonymous, Lynn, Alma and 1 other
+Edited by Mian Sheilette Ong, Lynn, Alma, Jen M

 One of the primary tasks of dog owners is to teach their dogs to walk on a leash.
 This is a major step in promoting discipline in the life of your furry companion.
 The leash should not be seen as a constricting, abusive tool.
 It is merely used to control your dog.
 When you walk your dog, you should walk primarily with the help of a leash do that your dog can immediately recognize that you want him or her to be by your side at all times.
 Mastering the dog walk takes effective leash training.
 Once you train your dog to walk on a leash, you will be able to walk anywhere without the leash anymore.
 While still on a leash, you should always be in control, for your safety and for your dog's safety.
 Just remember that during any kind of training, you should have patience and persistence.
 Let your dog know that you won't give up and you will earn their respect.

 Significance of Leash Training